If you have subscribers all around the globe, it can be a challenge to decide the best time to send your newsletter to everyone.

 When you choose this option, you will have to select the date and time when you want the campaign to be sent in each time zone.

 This feature only works if you schedule the campaign at least one day ahead (24 hours) since our app starts sending the campaign at GMT +12 (if any) and then goes along in time from there.

 Once the campaign has been scheduled to deliver based on time zone, it will move to the Outbox folder.

 Note: The sending time you see in the Outbox may differ from the original hour you set up.
-This may happeb because the Will be sent on field will show the time when the recipients in the first time zone will receive the campaign, based on the time in your account time zone.
+This happens because the Will be sent on field shows the time at which the recipients in the first time zone will receive the campaign (based on the time in your account time zone).

 For example, let’s say you want to send your campaign at 3 pm across all time zones.
 Your account time zone is in GMT+1 and you have subscribers in GMT+3.
 The time shown in your Outbox folder will be the time when the first campaign will be sent in your time zone.
 In this case, the first time shown will be 1 pm because it will be 3 pm in GMT+3 by then.